goto-engineering/blackjack/README.md

 ## Known issues

-1. Soft hands aren't always calculated correctly.
-2. Splitting is currently not implemented.
+1. Splitting is currently not implemented.
-3. Burn card is missing after shuffle.
+2. Burn card is missing after shuffle.

 ## Nice to have features